Curried Lacto-fermented Cauliflower

-By using curry powder you are adding spice as well as color and flavor.
-Choose your favorite curry powder or make your own.
+Cauliflower is such a versatile vegetable, it's a great one for fermenting.
+By adding your favorite curry powder blend, you are adding color as well as spice and flavor.
 The tang of the lactic acid combines with the heat and warmth of the curry spices to create a delicious, fresh, and crunchy curried vegetable.

-1 small head of cauliflower (about 3 cups of small florets)
+1 small head of cauliflower (about 3 cups small florets)